MicrosoftDocs/azure-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 Learn more about [Azure Database for MySQL flexible server - MySqlFlexibleServerNoFirewallRule6e523 (Add firewall rules for MySQL Flexible Server)](/azure/mysql/flexible-server/how-to-manage-firewall-portal).

-### Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration.
-This is a common source of incidents affecting customer applications
+### Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration, which is a common source of incidents affecting customer applications

 Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration.
 It's difficult to configure the network accurately and avoid affecting cache functionality.
-It's easy to break the cache accidentally while making configuration changes for other network resources.
-This is a common source of incidents affecting customer applications
+It's easy to break the cache accidentally while making configuration changes for other network resources, which is a common source of incidents affecting customer applications

 Learn more about [Redis Cache Server - PrivateLink (Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration.
 This is a common source of incidents affecting customer applications)](https://aka.ms/VnetToPrivateLink).